What is RTMP Stream?

-VdoCipher offers Google Widevine DRM encryption + Apple Fairplay DRM encryption, viewer specific watermarking and backend authentication.
-This ensures highest security from any downloader or plugin looking to hack content.
-The OTP given to the specific viewer is authenticated at backend, precluding access from anyone except the intended video user.
+VdoCipher offers Google Widevine DRM encryption + Apple Fairplay DRM encryption, viewer specific watermarking, and backend authentication.
+This ensures the highest security from any downloader or plugin looking to hack content.
+The OTP given to the specific viewer is authenticated at the backend, precluding access from anyone except the intended video user.

 For a full version 5 GB free trial , please visit VdoCipher.

 At VdoCipher we maintain the strongest content protection for videos.
 We also work extremely hard to deliver the best viewer experience.
 We'd love to hear from you, and help boost your video streaming business.

 CEO, VdoCipher.
 Writes about video tech, ed tech and media tech.